cfultz/androidand.me/about.md

 ### First, what is CalyxOS?

 A completely Google-free, privacy focused ROM built *mostly* for Pixel devices.
 While it runs on a few other phones, Pixels are their primary build targets.
-CalyxOS uses [microG](https://microg.org/) in order to interface with certain things that you might want to use from the [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore), but there is nothing Google on there. :godmode:
+CalyxOS uses [microG](https://microg.org/) in order to interface with certain things that you might want to use from the [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore), but there is nothing Google on there.

 ### And why rooted?